 -

 Promote Self-Regulation: As students become more proficient, encourage them to take ownership of their own learning.
 Teach them self-regulation strategies, such as goal setting, planning, and monitoring their own progress.
 Encourage them to seek out resources and support when they need it.
-By developing self-regulation skills, students become more independent learners and are better able to navigate their ZPD on their own.
+By developing self-regulation skills, students become more independent learners and are better able to figure out their ZPD on their own.

 FAQ about Zone of Proximal Development